Pooch says 'Welcome to Toonhound!'Toonhound logo

 Now we were presented with selections of stand-alone strips each month,

-know it was there for them.
-And worse, when they did eventually pick it
+there for them.
+And worse, when they did eventually pick it up, many

 were never really invited in the first place!